Last Updated on August 7th, 2019

 Lauric acid is found in virgin coconut oil.
 It has some really remarkable curative powers.
 It can kill Listeria bacteria and the bacteria that spoil food, and it also kills acne bacteria on contact.
 The benefit of lauric acid is that it kills acne bacteria without irritating skin the way benzoyl peroxide can irritate skin.
 The problem with using lauric acid or coconut oil as a skin treatment for acne is that the lauric acid is not soluble in water so it’s very difficult to spread across the skin.

-Scientists at the University of California at La Jolla are developing liposomes that will help lauric acid dissolve in the somewhat watery contents of skin pores.
+Scientists at the University of California at La Jolla are developing4 liposomes that will help lauric acid dissolve in the somewhat watery contents of skin pores.
 As a liposome, lauric acid fuses with the lining of the pore and offers continuous protection against acne infection without causing irritation or flaking of the skin.

 From the Midwest to the Atlantic coast, farmers in the United States are plagued by Eastern red cedar, a “trash tree” that grows like a weed and that cannot be used for lumber or firewood.
-A scientist at the University of Missouri at Columbia, however, has found an antibacterial chemical in this variety of cedar that may control antibiotic-resistant staph infections and acne.
+A scientist at the University of Missouri at Columbia, however, has found an antibacterial chemical in this variety of cedar that may control antibiotic-resistant staph infections and acne5.

 Dr. Chung Ho-Lin and colleagues have isolated 17 compounds in this species of cedar that can kill bacteria.
 One of them kills methicillin-resistant Staphylococcus aureus in concentrations as low as 5 micrograms per milliliter.
 It may be as long as 10 years, however, before any of the 500,000,000 Eastern red cedar trees infesting American farms will be harvested to make acne treatments.

 Women who have polycystic ovarian syndrome (PCOS) often develop acne, due to overproduction of testosterone.
-Since the basic building block of testosterone is cholesterol, scientists at the Shrimati Kaumudiniben Health Outcome Research Group in India have been testing the use of statin drugs to treat PCOS acne.
+Since the basic building block of testosterone is cholesterol, scientists at the Shrimati Kaumudiniben Health Outcome Research Group in India have been testing the use of statin drugs6 to treat PCOS acne.

 A clinical trial involving 244 women who had acne caused by PCOS who were given the statin drugs simvastatin (Zocor) or atorvastatin (Lipitor).
 The scientists’ hypothesis that statin drugs would lower testosterone levels proved to be correct, but none of the women who had lowered testosterone levels experienced improvement in acne.

-A study at the University of California at Davis, however, found that treating PCOS acne with a combination of atorvastatin (Lipitor) and metformin, a medication more commonly used to treat type 2 diabetes, did reduce testosterone levels and also reduce acne and unwanted hair growth.
+A study at the University of California at Davis7, however, found that treating PCOS acne with a combination of atorvastatin (Lipitor) and metformin, a medication more commonly used to treat type 2 diabetes, did reduce testosterone levels and also reduce acne and unwanted hair growth.

 Some dermatologists are finding that the treatment usually reserved for the most severe forms of acne are also helpful in mild to moderate acne.